thi-ng/umbrella/packages/pointfree/README.md

 ### Quotations

 A `StackProgram` residing as data on the stack is called a quotation.
-Quoatations enable a form of dynamic meta programming and are used by several built-in words.
-Quoations are used like lambdas / anonymous functions in traditional functional programming, though **they're not closures** nor do they need to be complete.
-Quotations can be nested and are executed via `execq`.
+Quotations enable a form of dynamic meta programming and are used by several built-in words and combinators.
+Quoations are used like lambdas / anonymous functions in traditional functional programming, are executed in the current environment, but needn't be complete units of execution.
+Quotations can be nested, composed and are executed via `exec`.

 This example uses a quoted form of the above `pow2` word: